-The proposal to establish the Khevsureti protected area complex has been strongly supported by the local communities and regional authorities, who view it as an opportunity to bring tourism to a remote area with few alternatives for economic development.
+The establishment of the Pshav-Khevsureti protected area complex was strongly supported by the local communities and regional authorities, who viewed it as an opportunity to bring tourism to a remote area with few alternatives for economic development.
 In this regard, awareness-raising activities, including a study tour to the neighboring Tusheti National Park, where tourism contributes more than \$600,000 annually to the local economy in the support zone, helped convince local stakeholders of the benefits of conservation.
-Local support has also been bolstered through trust-building activities, especially a bee-keeping project, which engaged 64 families living in the support zone.
-Each participating family received between five and 10 bee hives, together with the equipment, training and founder bee families necessary to produce and market honey.
-Much of the honey produced is used in the home or fed to paying guests in homestays, while the surplus is sold to visitors.
+Local support was also bolstered through trust-building activities, especially a bee-keeping project, which engaged 64 families living in the support zone.
+Each participating family received between five and 10 beehives, together with the equipment, training and founder bee families necessary to produce and market honey.
+Much of the honey produced was used in the home or fed to paying guests in homestays, while the surplus was sold to visitors.
 One hive can generate 10 to 50 kilograms of honey per year, which retails at \$10 per kilogram.
-Therefore, each participating family can earn between \$500 and \$5,000 in additional income per year, which is a very significant boost to local livelihoods.
-During 2014, additional trust-building activities will be implemented, principally related to tourism development.
+Therefore, each participating family could earn between \$500 and \$5,000 in additional income per year: a very significant boost to local livelihoods.

-During the last 12 months, a management plan, a tourism development plan and a support zone development plan were drafted, with full participation of local communities, and are currently undergoing review by the national protected areas agency.
-These plans were complemented by a boundary and zoning plan of the protected area complex, which has been prepared and agreed with local stakeholders.
-The proposed protected area boundaries exclude all villages and their arable land.
-The final step before these various plans can be adopted will be for them to be discussed by the consultative council for the national park, which can only be established after the law on establishment of Pshav-Khevsureti National Park has been passed.
-The consultative council will be the main co-management mechanism for the protected area, with representation from the national park staff, local communities, local authorities and interested NGOs.
+Also under the grant, a management plan, a tourism development plan and a support zone development plan were drafted, with full participation of local communities, and adopted by the national protected areas agency.
+These plans were complemented by a boundary and zoning plan of the protected area complex, which was prepared and agreed with local stakeholders.
+The proposed protected area boundaries excluded all villages and their arable land.

-The process to extend protected area coverage to Khevsureti KBA has taken longer than was originally envisioned in the project proposal.
-One reason for this has been the amount of time and effort required to consult with local people, many of whom either live in remote, dispersed settlements or spend much of the year away from Khevsureti, only returning in certain seasons.
-Another reason has been the need to build support among local and national government for what will be the largest protected area in the country, by convincing them of the economic rationale for establishing a national park not only the ecological one.
-Consequently, some of the funds originally budgeted for training and equipping protected area staff have been diverted to consultation, outreach and trust-building activities.
+The process to extend protected area coverage to Khevsureti KBA took longer than originally envisioned, because of the amount of time and effort required to consult with local people, many of whom either live in remote, dispersed settlements or spend much of the year away from Khevsureti, only returning in certain seasons.
+Another reason was the need to build support among local and national government for the gazettal of the largest protected area in the country, by convincing them of the economic rationale for establishing a national park, as well as the ecological rationale.
+Consequently, the timeframe for the grant was extended, and some of the funds originally budgeted for training and equipping protected area staff were reallocated to consultation, outreach and trust-building activities.

-The German development bank, KfW, is providing bilateral support to the government of Georgia to support the development of the national protected area system.
+The German government, through KfW, is providing bilateral support to the government of Georgia to support the development of the national protected area system.
 As part of this initiative, funds have been earmarked to support the establishment of management infrastructure and capacity for Pshav-Khevsureti National Park, following its legal gazettal.
-This support will begin in 2015 and include on-the-ground demarcation of protected area boundaries and management zones, construction of essential infrastructure, training for national park staff, and capacity building for members of the consultative council.
-In this way, the KfW funding will build on the CEPF grant in a timely manner to support the next phase of protected area establishment at Khevsureti.
+This support, which is expected to begin in 2015, will include on-the-ground demarcation of protected area boundaries and management zones, construction of essential infrastructure, training for national park staff, and capacity building for members of the consultative council.
+In this way, the German funding will build on the CEPF grant in a timely manner to support the next phase of protected area establishment at Khevsureti.
 In the longer term, the recurrent costs of managing the protected area complex will be met by the national protected areas agency, with co-funding from the CNF.